3 Ways to Motivate Employees and Make them Stay! Pick your Style

 A close reading of ‘The Human Side of Enterprise’ reveals that McGregor simply argues for managers to be open to a more positive view of workers and the possibilities that create enthusiasm.

-These managers are keen to make your employees comfortable in their work environment, help them achieve their self-actualization goals and give them guidance, when required.
+These managers are keen to make their employees comfortable in their work environment, help them achieve their self-actualization goals and give them guidance, when required.

 This is the most accepted theory, amongst managers, of employee motivation.
 Employees are also fans of this model, for obvious reasons.